shift/psychonautwiki-journal/ai/tasks/README.md

 - Testing infrastructure can run parallel to development
 - Platform integration depends on foundation but can overlap with features
 - DevOps tasks can be prepared while development is ongoing
+- Quick enhancements can begin once core features are stable

 ### Context File References